|

 event: A 280m pedestrian bridge - the longest in Singapore -

-walking loop connecting all the attractions and open spaces around
+continuous walking loop connecting all the attractions and open

-to be the centrepiece of Singapore's urban transformation, providing the
+continue to be the centrepiece of Singapore's urban transformation,

-city with the opportunity to attract new investments, visitors and talents.
+providing the city with the opportunity to attract new investments,

 The URA, as the Development Agency for